theukedge/shortcodes-to-show-or-hide-content/readme.txt

 == Frequently Asked Questions ==

+= How do I get the plugin to do *this*? =

+Check the Description tag for several examples showing what the plugin can do.
+If you're still stuck, [open a support ticket](https://wordpress.org/support/plugin/shortcodes-to-show-or-hide-content), or [send me an email](http://www.theukedge.com/contact/ "Contact The UK Edge") and I'd be glad to help you out.

 = Something's not right.
 What should I do? =

-Please [contact me](http://www.theukedge.com/contact/ "Contact The UK Edge") if you have any problems with this plugin.
+Please [contact me](http://www.theukedge.com/contact/ "Contact The UK Edge") if you have any problems with this plugin - I want to know if the plugin is broken so that I can fix it for you, and everyone else.

 == Changelog ==